pixel-point/pixelpoint-website/content/posts/2019-04-25-the-challenges-of-building-own-macos-app/index.md

 ---
 title: 'The Challenges of Building Own MacOS App'
 author: Alex Barashkov
-shortDescription: It was quite a challenge to build our macOS app, Mutify, which gives you the ability to mute/unmute your mic from the Touch Bar.
+summary: It was quite a challenge to build our macOS app, Mutify, which gives you the ability to mute/unmute your mic from the Touch Bar.
 See what issues we faced.
 cover: cover.jpg
 category: Development
 ---